-Usage: Useful in applications in which the number of captures needed can be
+Usage: Useful in applications in which the number of captures needed can be defined but the timeout duration varies.

 Definition: Last Frame only applies to Rapid Capture Mode.

 Last Frame or New Trigger

 Usage: Useful in applications in which line speeds are irregular and a new labelled object could appear before the last frame in a Rapid Capture sequence.